HOA board of director roles and responsibilities explained

-Who governs the HOA?
+Who governs a high-rise, condo, co-op, or HOA?

-The governance structure of an association typically involves a board of directors, also known as HOA board members, elected by the homeowners.
-The board, in turn, is responsible for making decisions that affect the community's well-being.
-The governing documents, including the bylaws and covenants, conditions, and restrictions (CC&R), serve as the foundation for the HOA's authority.
+HOA board of director roles and responsibilitiesThe governance structure of a residential community typically involves a board of directors, often known by other names such as HOA board members, elected by the homeowners.
+The board is responsible for making decisions that affect the property's maintenance and residents' well-being.
+The governing documents, including the bylaws and covenants, conditions, and restrictions (CC&Rs), serve as the foundation for the HOA's authority.
 Additionally, state laws may outline specific requirements and regulations governing HOAs.

-Requirements for HOA board member
+Requirements for HOA board members

 What are the common HOA board positions?